Hysteresis in magnets: Hysteresis in continuous spin models

 \section{Hysteresis in continuous spin models}

-The case of hysteresis in continuous spin models is somewhat outside the overall aim of this review, which is mainly about Ising models.
+The case of hysteresis in continuous spin models is somewhat outside the overall aim of this volume, which is about Ising models.
 However, it seems worthwhile to briefly mention here the case of $n$-vector models with $n>1$, and how the hysteresis scaling there differs from the Ising case.

 Historically, the scaling of the area of the hysteresis loop with the amplitude and frequency of the driving fields was first studied by \citet{rao-krishnamurthy-pandit}.
 They studied the $n$-vector model with nearest-neighbor ferromagnetic couplings, subjected to a time-varying field.
 Their Hamiltonian was expressed in terms of the dynamics of an $O(N)$-symmetric $(\Phi^4)$ field theory subjected to a time-varying field, but is equivalent to the Hamiltonian